tarwn/lessthandot-hugo/blogs/content/posts/2012-08-15-metrics-as-a-service-librato.md

 Clone a copy of the sample application from [tarwn/InstrumentationSampleCode on github][5].
 Go to the <a href="https://metrics.librato.com/" target="_blank">metrics.librato.com website</a> and sign up for an account (they have a 30 day free trial).

-After signing in to your account, you can access your account information from the “Account Settings” link at the bottom of the screen.
+After signing in to your account, you can access your account information from the "Account Settings" link at the bottom of the screen.
 Add or edit the _sensitive.config_ file at the root of the .Net solution, substituting your values where appropriate:

 **sensitive.config**